clfkenny/clfkenny.github.io/about/index.md

 # *A little about me*

 <p style = "margin-right: 0px; width: 80%;">
 Hi!
 My name is Kenny and I studied at University of California, Los Angeles.
 I graduated June 2018 with a B.S. in Neuroscience with a minor in Statistics.
+I've always thought that I wanted to pursue medicine, but after being introduced to statistics, I've discovered my passion data analysis and machine learning!
  <br><br>